thommythompson/han-flatnix-php/README.md

 # to do
 - add animation
 - index page more href's
-- add back button to player page
+- details page
-- clean up css
-- add variables (color pallet)
+- more variabels

 - text too small on iphone devices = (min width and height for images), font style not based on variabels
+- w3c validation